Southern Maine DSA Bylaws

-- The Treasurer shall be the chief financial officer of the Local and as such shall be the custodian of all its financial records and shall make periodic financial reports as directed by the Local and/or its Executive Board.
+- The Treasurer shall be the chief financial officer of the Local and as such shall be the custodian of all its financial records and shall make financial reports at each regular membership and Executive Board meeting.

 - The Treasurer shall have authority to sign checks and drafts on behalf of the Local for the disbursement of funds for duly authorized purposes.

 - The Treasurer shall perform such other duties as assigned by the Chairperson.

 Section 6.
 Resignation, Removal and Filling of Vacancies.